-Quality Driven Management (QDM) is a FedEx approach to quality that helps us generate cost savings, grow revenue and improve customer experiences.
+Quality Driven Management (QDM) is a unique FedEx approach to quality that helps us generate cost savings, grow revenue and improve customer experiences.

 “QDM empowers all team members to become the architects of great change at FedEx,” FedEx Chairman and CEO Fred Smith explains.
 “The result is superior business performance through the elimination of waste, cost and unnecessary work, as well as better speed to market and customer satisfaction.”

-Get started by learning about our six QDM Principles below.
 With QDM, every day becomes an opportunity and no challenge is too great.

 Principle #1: Customers define quality

 Take an outside-in perspective.
 See performance and progress through the eyes of customers.
 Applying this principle helps keep the focus on what’s truly important.